nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Overall, the team project was moderately challenging.
 Navigating the codebase was difficult at first as there were many levels of abstractions and many classes to understand.
-We got our hands dirty by trying to understand and starting with the easier features such as:
+We got our hands dirty and started with the easier features such as:

 * Implementing the basic CRUD functionality of projects and clients,
 * Adding tabs to the application, and